Tutorial 3: Data Visualisation for Business Intelligence

 geom_point(alpha = YOUR_NUMBER)

-(d).
-We can better understand the relationship by adding a statistical transformation to the plot.
-Complete the geom_smooth() function call to overlay a straight line over the data.
-The se = FALSE argument removes the confidence interval around the line.
+(d) We can better understand the relationship by adding a statistical transformation to the plot.
+Add a fitted line using geom_smooth(method = "lm", se = FALSE).

 ggplot(housing,